By Tammy Sons

 Obviously, common sense tells us that if the soil feels dry, then your herb or soil needs water.
 Another great trick, to telling if a plant has water again or not is to pick up the pot and see how heavy it is.
 Your herbs need good containers that have holes in them so that your plants can drain well when you water them and not root rot.
-If some water comes out of the bottom it is good, but remember to not over-water your herbs.
+If some water comes out of the bottom, it is good, but remember to not over-water your herbs.

 Step 6.
 Help boost your herbs

-There are many different types of extra nutrients that you can give your plants and herbs in order to help them thrive better such as Maxicrop liquid seaweed and other plant hormones that will boost your plants and help them thrive to their fullest potential.
+There are many different types of extra nutrients that you can give your plants and herbs to help them thrive better such as Maxicrop liquid seaweed and other plant hormones that will boost your plants and help them thrive to their fullest potential.

 Step 7.
 Ready